kirands16/kirands16/README.md

-# Kiran D. Salunke

-# Kiran D. Salunke
+# Kiran D. Salunke, Researcher , IITM Pune

 Welcome to my GitHub profile!
 I'm a Ph.D. researcher at the Indian Institute of Tropical Meteorology (IITM), Pune, specializing in deep learning frameworks for ENSO and Indian Summer Monsoon Rainfall (ISMR) prediction.
 With over a decade of experience as a Junior Scientific Officer, I develop advanced climate models using tools like CFSv2, Python, TensorFlow, and Fortran.